-- You must specify your preferences regarding these features before you enable the schedule.
-For more information, see Configure a logger (page 18). - If you want to view or modify calibration coefficients, click the Calibration tab.
-For more information, see Calibration tab (page 27). - Click the Setup tab > Schedule tab to schedule the logger to take samples when and as often as you want within the limits of your logger.
+You must specify your preferences regarding these features before you enable the schedule.
+For more information, see Configure a logger.

-For more information, see Scheduling a logger (page 19).
+- If you want to view or modify calibration coefficients, click the Calibration tab.
+For more information, see Calibration tab. - Click the Configuration tab > Sampling section to schedule the logger to take samples when and as often as you want within the limits of your logger.
+For more information, see Scheduling a RBRsolo/duet.